 A results-driven reformer, Darrell has also pushed to increase school choice access and resources for families.
 In 2012 he launched the North Carolina Public Charter School Accelerator, an innovative schools project to create and sustain new public charter schools in underserved communities.
 In 2016 Darrell led development of PEFNC’s location-based school choice web application, NCSchoolsAroundMe; the app provides parents with critical school report card data and customized information about their private and public charter school options.

 Darrell understands the strategic importance of advocacy and outreach in mobilizing public support for reform.
 He is a frequent commentator on school choice and education reform topics across television, print, and radio channels, and has been featured or quoted more than 1,000 times in the media within the past two years.
 His emphasis on coalition-building has helped PEFNC become North Carolina’s leading parental school choice organization, with a membership base of 60,000-plus supporters.

 Honored as an Education Reformer to Watch by the Walton Family Foundation in 2013, Darrell has also been recognized as a Diversity Champion for Education Reform by Partners for Developing Futures.

 Darrell’s success as an education reformer builds on his experience working with White House officials and congressional leaders, as well as from serving as a legal specialist for the US Department of Justice.
 A former White House intern, Darrell graduated magna cum laude from North Carolina Central University and received his juris doctor from the University of North Carolina School of Law.

-He currently serves on the Board of Trustees for North Carolina Central University.
+He currently serves on the Board of Governors for the University of North Carolina System.